Scientists Just Discovered a New Human Organ, and It's Filled With Secrets

 They stumbled upon it while conducting routine endoscopies, a medical procedure that sends a small camera down your gullet in order to look at the digestive tract.
 Newer versions of the endoscopy, using lasers, now allow doctors to look at living tissue on a microscopic level.
 But when they took a peek at patients’ bile ducts, instead of finding the dense connective tissue assumed to be enveloping most organs, they saw something else: a mesh-like pattern of dark branching bands made of collagen surrounding large, fluid-filled spaces.

 The first researchers soon got others on board to confirm their endoscopy results in other parts of the body, including right underneath the nose.
 They also theorized that scientists had missed the interstitium because of how tissue samples are routinely collected and studied, leading to the pockets of fluid collapsing on themselves and creating the illusion of completely solid tissue.
-So they carefully extracted bile samples, froze them to keep the structures intact, then looked at them underneath a microscope.
+So they carefully extracted bile duct samples, froze them to keep the structures intact, then looked at them underneath a microscope.
 As expected, they once again found the fluid pockets surrounded by bundles of collagen.

 “This fixation artifact of collapse has made a fluid-filled tissue type throughout the body appear solid in biopsy slides for decades, and our results correct for this to expand the anatomy of most tissues,” said study co-author Neil Theise, a professor at New York University’s Department of Pathology, in a statement.
 “This finding has potential to drive dramatic advances in medicine, including the possibility that the direct sampling of interstitial fluid may become a powerful diagnostic tool.”